Mark Fields (businessman)

 Mark Fields (born January 24, 1961) is an American businessman and former chief executive officer of Ford Motor Company.
-Prior to his July 1, 2014, appointment, Fields served as the company's chief operating officer.
+Prior to his July 1, 2014 appointment, Fields served as the company's chief operating officer.
 Previously, as Ford's president of The Americas, Fields developed "The Way Forward" plan and separately led a significant turnaround of Mazda.
 He succeeded Alan Mulally as Ford's president and CEO.
 Fields announced his retirement on May 22, 2017.
-He currently serves as the CEO of Hertz, Senior Advisor at TPG Capital and on several corporate boards.
+He currently serves as senior advisor at TPG Capital and on several corporate boards and he previously served as interim CEO of Hertz.

-Early life, education, and family
+Early life, education and family

 Fields was born in the New York City borough of Brooklyn.
 Fields grew up in Paramus, New Jersey, where he attended Paramus High School, graduating in 1979.
 Fields holds a bachelor's degree in economics from Rutgers University and a master of business administration from Harvard Business School.
-While studying at Rutgers, Fields joined the Delta Chapter of Zeta Psi Fraternity.
+While studying at Rutgers, Fields joined the Delta chapter of Zeta Psi Fraternity.
 He worked for IBM prior to earning his MBA.

 Career in business

 Fields was recruited by Ford in 1989 and moved up the ranks.
 He ran Ford's Argentina operations at the age of 36.

 Fields was assigned to Japan to run marketing and sales for Mazda Motor Corporation (then owned by Ford).
-He was named president and CEO of Mazda Motor Corporation in 2000, at age 38, then the youngest CEO ever of a major Japanese company.
+He was named president and CEO of Mazda Motor Corporation in 2000 at age 38, then the youngest CEO ever of a major Japanese company.
 Prior to his arrival, Mazda posted an annual operating loss of over $US100 million.
-Fields instituted a turnaround plan that saw Mazda post a 2001 operating profit of $215 million by creating a culture of promoting for talent rather than seniority, reducing labor costs, and implementing a unified design product vision that led to the company’s "Zoom-Zoom" brand image of the 2000s.
+Fields instituted a turnaround plan that saw Mazda post a 2001 operating profit of $215 million by creating a culture of promoting for talent rather than seniority, reducing labor costs and implementing a unified design product vision that led to the company’s "Zoom-Zoom" brand image of the 2000s.

-In 2002, Fields became Chairman and CEO of the Premier Automotive Group, Ford's luxury unit, which at the time included Aston Martin, Jaguar, Land Rover and Volvo Cars.
+In 2002, Fields became chairman and CEO of the Premier Automotive Group, Ford's luxury unit, which at the time included Aston Martin, Jaguar, Land Rover and Volvo Cars.
 He then was named executive vice president, Ford of Europe and Premier Automotive Group, where he led all activities for Ford's premium vehicle business group and for Ford brand vehicles manufactured and sold in European countries.
 Ford’s European operations returned a profit in 2004 for the first time since 1997.
 All Premiere units other than Jaguar were profitable by 2005.
 Aston Martin "created a new generation of products including the Vantage and DB9" that "led to the highest sales years in the company's history."